phalcon/documentation/docs/views.md

     string $layoutsDir
 ): View
 ```
 Sets the layouts subdirectory.
 It must be a directory under the views directory.
-Depending on your platform, always add a trailing slash or backslash
+Depending of your platform, always add a trailing slash or backslash

 ```php
 $view->setLayoutsDir(